2025 Jeju, South Korea SWAT Conference Agenda

 09:20 - 09:40

-Mary Nkosi Nkosi
+Mary Nkosi Remote

 The coupled Influence of Land Management and Climate variability on the Crocodile River Catchment, Mpumalanga Province, South Africa